Download the Bylaws as a PDF

 Chapters

-Section 1: The VWAA Board of Directors may permit the formation of chapters upon petition by interested prospective members residing or practicing law in a locality not already represented by an existing VWAA chapter.
-Each Chapter shall operate under Chapter Guidelines prescribed by the VWAA Board of Directors, which maintains the sole authority to revise said Guidelines.
-It is the duty of the VWAA Board to distribute a copy of the Chapter Guidelines to the incoming Chapter Presidents within 15 days of the installation of the Chapter Presidents.
+Section 2.
+Chapter Requirements.
+Each chapter shall operate under Chapter Guidelines prescribed by the Board, which maintains the sole authority to revise said Guidelines.
+The Membership Committee Chair or Executive Director shall distribute a copy of the Chapter Guidelines to the incoming Chapter Presidents within fifteen (15) days of notice of a change in Chapter Presidents.

 1. Each Chapter shall maintain 10 or more members;